Dawn Bowden

-Dawn Alison Louise Bowden (born 14 February 1960) is a British Labour Party politician and trade unionist serving as Chief Whip of the Welsh Government and Deputy Minister for Arts and Sport since 2021.
+Dawn Alison Louise Bowden (born 14 February 1960) is a Welsh Labour Party politician and trade unionist serving as Minister for Children and Social Care since 2024.
+She previously served as Chief Whip of the Welsh Government from 2021 to 2023 and Deputy Minister for Arts and Sport (later also Tourism) from 2021 to 2024.
 Bowden has been the Member of the Senedd (MS) for Merthyr Tydfil and Rhymney since 2016.

 Early life and education

 Bowden was born on 14 February 1960 in Bristol, England.
 She was educated at St Bernadette Catholic Secondary School, a state-funded Catholic school in Bristol.
 Then, from 1976 to 1978, she undertook a secretarial course at Soundwell Technical College.

 Career

 Early career

 Bowden began her working life as a secretary.
 She worked for the National Health Service between 1979 and 1982, and for Bristol City Council from 1982 to 1983.

 From April 2012 until her election to the Welsh Assembly in May 2016, Bowden was the head of health for UNISON Cymru/Wales (the Welsh division of the national trade union UNISON).